Andrettin/Wyrmsun/readme.txt

 * Units
 - Dwarven Axefighters and Yale Riders no longer cost Lumber.
+- Yales no longer attack if a unit gets close to them.

 * Upgrades
 - Axe upgrades no longer cost Lumber.